 3. Keep your head up

 Do not keep your head low and be ashamed of yourself.
 Maintain your self-confidence nad keep your head up.
 Be proud that you have done your best to show them your basketball skills.
-Maybe, your best was not that good enough and you should carry it as an inspiration to do more hard work.
+Maybe, your best was not that good enough, and you should carry it as inspiration to do more hard work.

 4. Encourage yourself